Brettanda/friday-docs/docs/index.md

 | [Website](https://friday-bot.com) | [Support Server](http://discord.gg/XP4avQ449V) | [Patreon](//www.patreon.com/bePatron?u=42649008&redirect_uri={{ config.site_url }}) |

-???+ danger "Understanding how to use commands"
+!!! tip "Understanding how to use commands"
     **Do not literally type out < > [ ] | ...**

     These are just to display information about the arguments.